MariaKHW20/Retail-Demographics-Portfolio/README.md

-Question 4: How does revenue fluctuate across the year?
+Question 4: What seasonal patterns or fluctuations are evident in monthly revenue performance?

 Monthly Sales Trend Dashboard - Line Chart Visualisation